 Which of the entities has more negativities associated with it – Cultural Practices or Secularism?

 As you all know, Sati was once a cultural practice in India.
 Untouchability was a cultural practice – which still exists in some other forms in India.
 The caste system is also a cultural practice.
 We still have many superstitions associated with our culture.
-On the worst side, we also hear news about many crimes which liberal minds cannot accept in a modern society like the honour killings (Khap panchayats).
+On the worst side, we also hear news about many crimes that liberal minds cannot accept in modern society like the honor killings (Khap panchayats).

 What about Secularism then?

 Indian secularism is a result of the interaction between positive elements in Indian Culture, the ‘religious tolerance’ and the ideas that came from the West.
 It resulted in an equal focus on intra-religious and inter-religious domination.

 Indian secularism equally opposed the oppression of Dalits and women within Hinduism, the discrimination against women within Indian Islam or Christianity, and the possible threats that a majority community might pose to the rights of the minority religious communities (Courtesy – NCERT).

 Clearly, secularism is a positive concept, whereas culture can have negative aspects as well.
 It is not the other way around.
 Even in stressful situations, don’t think against your core values.
 As a future upright officer, you should show your integrity and resist all pressures to bend.

 Opportunistic alignment to any ideology that is against our constitutional values is a strict NO.

 The question may appear to be right or left-biased, however, as a future officer that should never bother you.
 Your duty is to answer the same befitting an officer of impeccable integrity.
 Yes, ethics is not something that should be brought just in your ‘Ethics, Integrity, and Aptitude’ paper but it should be visible in all your answer sheets!